Good Format Is …

 21) CONT’D or CONTINUED

 We know the scene continues over the page, there’s about 60 more pages yet.
 Do you need this?
 I say it takes up space.

 After a short absence, parentheticals seem to be creeping back into spec screenplays – especially features.
 My recommendation: don’t, with the notable exception of (sarcastic) or any other time a line is otherwise AMBIGUOUS in the story.
 Otherwise, they feel really obvious, are quite distracting and actually take up a fair bit of space; plus I’m told actors are TAUGHT to ignore them anyway!
 Top 5 Reasons Parentheticals Are Useless.

-Several scripts have come through Bang2write recently using various colour fonts (especially blue) to signify things like flashbacks and other non-linear time thread devices.
+Several scripts have come through Bang2write recently using various colour fonts (especially blue or red) to signify things like flashbacks and other non-linear time thread devices.
 My advice: don’t.
 Not only does it look a bit amateur, if you don’t feel confident the writing ITSELF can convey the changes in time, why should the reader?
 How non-linearity works.

 Lots of writers have asked me on Twitter in particular about phone calls recently.
 The two main issues:

 1) “How do I format a one-sided telephone conversation?” and

 2) “How long should a telephone conversation be in a script?”